 The Slater Museum of Natural History is dedicated to sharing its collections with the Puget Sound and Tacoma-area communities.

-Our Nights at the Museum are designed to give visitors an insider look at the research and teaching specimens that make up the Slater.
+Our Nights at the Museum are designed to give visitors an insider look at the research and teaching specimens that make up the Slater Museum of Natural History.
 Each Night at the Museum features a subset of the collection, including touchable artifacts.
 That's right, even YOU can touch a Sumatran Tiger skull or hold a Golden Eagle!

 Our events regularly draw over 200 people from the Tacoma area and campus community.
-We love to see students who were visited by our Nature in the Classroom program come to our events!
+We love to see students who were visited by our Nature in the Classroom program present at our events!

 Thanks to a fruitful partnership, we regularly have special guest live animals from the Point Defiance Zoo & Aquarium.

-Find us on the University of Puget Sound Campus at 1500 N Warner St, Tacoma, WA 99416 in Thompson Hall room 295.
-You can find a map to Thompson Hall here.
+The Slater Museum can be found on the University of Puget Sound Campus at 1500 N Warner St, Tacoma, WA 99416 in Thompson Hall room 295.
+Directions to Thompson Hall can be found here.